EduardaChagas/Bandt-Pompe-packages/README.md

-# Bandt-Pompe packages in Python or R
+# Bandt-Pompe packages in Python and R

 _Last updated: 2021/11/15_